ctoweyburke/MS1-NaomhMhuireLGFA/README.md

 -   [HTML5](From Code Institute Modules & https://www.w3schools.com/html/html_css.asp tutorials)
 -   [CSS3]( WEBSITE Cascading_Style_Sheets)
+-   [BOOTSTRAP] (Version 5.0.0 & 4.2.1 )

 ### Frameworks, Libraries & Programs Used

 1. [Bootstrap 4.4.1:](https://getbootstrap.com/docs/4.4/getting-started/introduction/)
     - Bootstrap was used to assist with the responsiveness and styling of the website.
+Also, with the Carousel item on the index.html page.
 1. [Hover.css:](https://ianlunn.github.io/Hover/)
     - Hover.css was used on various locations in the webiste.
       Menu bar - for the 4 pages.
 There is transition on each page link from black to light grey when being hovered over.